 - Best customer care service.
-Immediate response on forum or via email.
+Immediate response on the forum or via email.

-- Once you are done with development and testing on local, commit your code to Github.
-Pushing code to Github have two benefits.
-Your code remain safe in case your local machine got corrupted and Transferring code from local to pythonanywhere is easy.
-Also version management is added benefit.
+Once you are done with development and testing on local, commit your code to Github.
+Pushing code to Github has two benefits.
+Your code remains safe in case your local machine got corrupted and Transferring code from local to pythonanywhere is easy.
+Also, version management is an added benefit.

-- In dashboard, click on web tab.
-Now add new web app.
+In the dashboard, click on the web tab.
+Now add a new web app.

-Free account do not support custom domain names.
+Free account does not support custom domain names.
 So your app will go live on

 your-username.pythonanywhere.com.
-You need to upgrade to paid account for custom domain names.
+You need to upgrade to a paid account for custom domain names.

-- Select the web framework on next screen.
+Select the web framework on the next screen.
 If you have already developed the app choose 'Manual Configuration'.
-If you want to develop the app on server itself, choose 'Django'.
+If you want to develop the app on the server itself, choose 'Django'.

-- Select the python version on next screen.
-Final screen will inform you that you need to set wsgi file and virtual environment yourself.
+Select the python version on the next screen.
+The final screen will inform you that you need to set a wsgi file and virtual environment yourself.
 Proceed.
 Your web app is ready.
 Almost.

-- Now go to console tab and start a bash console.
+Now go to the console tab and start a bash console.

-- Git clone the repository you pushed on Github/Bitbucket.
+Git clone the repository you pushed on Github/Bitbucket.
 You can use my project repository.
-We will use references from this repository in rest of article.
+We will use references from this repository in the rest of the article.

 $ git clone https://github.com/anuragrana/hellow-world-django.git

-- In our article Building Django App in less than 5 minutes, we discussed how to install and create the virtual environment.
-Please follow same steps here to create virtual environment with python 3.
-Lets say name of virtual environment created is virtenv.
+In our article Building Django App in less than 5 minutes, we discussed how to install and create a virtual environment.
+Please follow the same steps here to create a virtual environment with Python 3.
+Let's say the name of the virtual environment created is virtenv.

 pip install django.

-- Now go to files tab and edit the settings.py file.
+Now go to the files tab and edit the settings.py file.
 Set debug to

 False and Allowed host to

 ["*"] .
-These changes will not show debug information in browser if something goes wrong.
+These changes will not show debug information in the browser if something goes wrong.
 Allowed hosts setting will make sure which hosts can access the code.
-Setting it to * is not safe, but for now it will do the task.
-Make sure to change it to actual host name on production environment.
+Setting it to * is not safe, but for now, it will do the task.
+Make sure to change it to actual hostname on the production environment.

 /home/code108/hellow-world-django/ in our case.
 Fill virtual environment directory,